A Few Hints for Quicker Turn Times

-Appraising is an always changing profession.
-Regularly, it seems, appraisers are asked to offer extra information or have steps added to their process.
-All to guarantee the end user is presented with the best information possible.
-To stay current with the always changing requirements, Performance Appraisals Inc. is constantly testing new tools and tweaking processes to increase efficiency so we can do more work for our clients.
-At Performance Appraisals Inc. we know that time is important to everybody, so we've listed some tips you can do to trim turn times whenever you order an appraisal with Performance Appraisals Inc..
+Appraising is a constantly changing profession.
+Regularly, it seems, appraisers are asked to provide additional information or have steps added to their research.
+All of this is to ensure the end user has the best data available.
+In order to stay current with the continuously changing requirements, Performance Appraisals Inc. is always seeking additional tools and tweaking processes in order to increase efficiency so we can do more work for our customers.
+Since Performance Appraisals Inc. knows that time is important to everyone, here are a couple of tips you can do to lessen turn times on any appraisals you order from Performance Appraisals Inc..

-- With online ordering, you get automatic e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
-This is the single biggest time saver available to both of us!
-No longer do we have to re-key information from a fax, and you don't have to wonder whether the order was received.
+- By ordering online, you receive automatic e-mail notifications that the order was received, and fast, secure .PDF format report delivery.
+This tip single-handedly will save the most time!
+No longer do we have to manually enter information from a fax, and you don't have to wonder whether we received the request.

-- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are great data to pass long with your request.
-We even welcome lists of recent sales from the area — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.
+- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+We even welcome lists of recent sales from the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.

-If you have any questions about your property or an assignment we're working on for you, you're always free to contact us
+If you have any questions about your property or an assignment we're working on for you, don't hesitate to contact us

-- Let us know up front of the property's unique characteristics.
+- Tell us up front of the property's unique elements.

-- Does the homeowner know what to expect?
+- Let the homeowner know what to expect.

-Hearing from you -- a person they have been working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can go a long way toward trimming the time it takes to inspect a home.
-Our website has lots of pages of helpful information about the appraisal process for homeowners.
-I encourage you to share it with your clients.
-Tell them to call us if they want to familiarize themselves with the staff and our services.
-Remind them it's in their interest to set the appointment as soon as possible!
+Hearing from you -- someone they are working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and likely shorten the time it takes to inspect a home.
+Our website has numerous pages of useful information about the appraisal process for homeowners.
+Please feel free to share it with your customers.
+They can even call us if they want to familiarize themselves with the staff and our services.
+And tell them it benefits them to set the appointment soon!

-- Use our website to verify your report's status.
+- Why not our website as a resource to verify the status of your report?

-- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
+- No more phone and fax tag.
+Up-to-the-minute status updates are available online, anytime, 24/7.
 As each important milestone in an assignment is completed, that information can be viewed instantly online.
-There's no easier or faster way to keep track of your report's status.
+It's never been easier to track your report's status.